eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPACANot_04<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The trust anchors of Access Certificate Authorities and Providers of registration certificates SHALL be accepted because of their secure notification by the Member States to the Commission and by their publication in the corresponding Commission-compiled LoTEs, which are signed or sealed by the Commission.
+The trust anchors of Access Certificate Authorities and Providers of registration certificates, as well as their CRL trust anchors, SHALL be accepted because of their secure notification by the Member States to the Commission and by their publication in the corresponding Commission-compiled LoTEs, which are signed or sealed by the Commission.

 </div>
 </div>